 Show, don’t tell

 Demonstrate the skills you want people to adopt instead of telling them how to do something.
 Be the best example of what you are teaching and those you are coaching will follow that example.
-If you are in any kind of leadership position, you should by now be aware that subordinates and colleagues are watching your every move even if you don’t always realize it.
+If you are in any kind of leadership position, you should by now be aware that subordinates and colleagues are watching your every move even if you don’t always realise it.

 Coaching by example can also help create a positive environment that is conducive to personal and professional growth.
 Your good example serves as a motivator to those following you.